Reflective Coatings for Asphalt Roofs

 White Reflective Roof Coatings

 High-quality white polymeric coatings are widely available.
-They are made with acrylics or similar materials mixed with an opaque, white and reflective pigment.
-They are probably the most effective reflective coating for the majority of asphalt roofs.
-There are also polymeric coatings that are tinted for aesthetic reasons, but they are less reflective and therefore won't save as much energy.
+They're made with acrylics or similar materials mixed with an opaque white reflective pigment.
+These are probably the most effective reflective coating for the majority of asphalt roofs.
+Some polymeric coatings are tinted for aesthetic reasons, but they are less reflective and therefore won't save as much energy.

 Tests at Oak Ridge National Laboratory and Lawrence Berkeley National Laboratory showed white elastomeric coatings offer about 60% solar reflectance, leaving the roof temperature 36 degrees higher than the ambient air temperature - a much smaller difference than that generated by a black asphalt roof.
 All polymeric coatings must be chosen and applied carefully, particularly on rough asphalt roofs.